hyperledgerkochi/KochiOrgBook/README.md

 This utility aims to cut down the red tape and improve the overall efficiency of the current processes.

 ## Key Use Cases

+This initiative can work around a number of use cases under a particular jurisdiction.
+A few of the key use cases are listed below.

 ![Key Use Cases](images/kob_key_use_cases.png)